rackerlabs/support-how-to/content/rackspace-email/upgrade-to-rackspace-email-plus.md

 product_url: rackspace-email
 ---

-Upgrade your Rackspace Email users to Rackspace Email Plus.
+This article provides instructions for how to upgrade your Rackspace Email users to Rackspace Email Plus.
+For more information on Rackspace Email Plus, see [Rackspace Email Plus featuring Cloud Drive](https://www.rackspace.com/en-us/email-hosting/webmail/cloud-drive).

 ### Prerequisites